lwvmobile/dsd-fme/README.md

 -W Monitor Source Audio (WIP!)
 (Currently disabled on PulseAudio branch)
 ```

+### Note

+`dsd` and `./dsd` may need to be used in your usage, depending on if you are running it from the build folder, or if you have run make install.
+You will need to tweak the examples to your particular usage

 ## Example Pulse Audio Input and Pulse Audio Output, Autodetect Frame Type
 `dsd` or `./dsd`
 ```